thuongnguyen1508/awesome-dotnet-library/README.md

 ## Overview

-This repository contains a collection of reusable .NET libraries, starting with an **Event Bus implementation using RabbitMQ**.
+This repository contains a collection of reusable .NET libraries.
 The goal is to provide modular, extensible packages to simplify development.

 ## Features

 ✔ **TN.EventBus**: Core event bus interface.
 ✔ **TN.EventBus.RabbitMQ**: Implementation using RabbitMQ.
 ✔ **TN.Example**: Sample usage of the event bus.
+✔ **TN.Azure.EventHub**: Implementation using Azure eventhub.

 ## Installation